JuliaWeb/WebSockets.jl/README.md

 - Alternative Julia packages: [DandelionWebSockets](https://github.com/dandeliondeathray/DandelionWebSockets.jl) and the direct implementation in [HTTP.jl](https://github.com/JuliaWeb/HTTP.jl).

 ## Errors after updating?
+### To version 1.5.0

+The upgrade to using HTTP 0.8 changes the bevaviour of server options.
+If you see unexpected behaviour, try not passing any server options to ServerWS.
+If you don't call serve(::ServerWS, etc,) but you the 'listen' interface, consider taking option values from the new constant DEFAULTOPTIONS.

+Type ServerOptions is removed and the corresponding fields now reside in  ServerWS.

+The optional function 'tcpisvalid' used to take two arguments; it should now take only one.
+Ratelimiting is now performed outside of user control,  if you pass keyword rate_limit ≠ nothing.

 ### To version 1.4.0
 We removed the default ratelimit! function, since the way it worked was counter-intuitive and slowed down most use cases.
 If you have not provided any ratelimit to SererOptions in the past, you may be able to notice a very tiny performance improvement.
 See issue #124 and the inline documentation.